Melbourne tram route 96

-Melbourne tram route 96 is operated by Yarra Trams on the Melbourne tram network from Brunswick East to St Kilda Beach.
-The 13.9 kilometre route is operated out of Southbank depot with C2 and E class trams.
+Melbourne tram route 96 is operated by Yarra Trams on the Melbourne tram network from East Brunswick to St Kilda Beach.
+The 13.9 kilometre route is operated out of Southbank and Preston depots with C2 and E class trams.

 History

-The line opened as a cable tram line operated by the Melbourne Tramway & Omnibus Company on 30 August 1887, operating along Bourke and Nicholson Streets.
+Part of the route opened as a cable tram line operated by the Melbourne Tramway & Omnibus Company on 30 August 1887, operating along Bourke and Nicholson Streets.
 It operated until 26 October 1940, when the Bourke Street cable lines were abandoned by the Melbourne & Metropolitan Tramways Board (MMTB) in favour of double decker buses.
 The Bourke Street cable lines were the last cable trams to operate in Melbourne.

-The MMTB, unhappy with the performance of the buses, decided to reinstate trams when the buses reached life expiry, trams on the 88 (predecessor to the modern 86) started on 26 June 1955 with the first tram to Brunswick East operating on 8 April 1956.
+The MMTB, unhappy with the performance of the buses, decided to reinstate trams when the buses reached life expiry, and rebuilt the tram tracks of the cable car routes.
+Trams on the route to East Preston (predecessor to the modern 86) started on 26 June 1955, while trams to Brunswick East began operating on 8 April 1956 as route 96.

-The W7 class trams were built for running on these lines and the new Z class trams first ran on route 96 in June 1975.
+The W7 class trams were built for running on these two lines.
+The new Z class trams first ran on route 96 in June 1975.